Join the mission to clean San Diego's Bays

 Our website is launched, office space open, and a great team of volunteers have been assembled to move into Phase 1.

-In Phase 1 we are currently raising donations, sponsorships, and grants for the Purchase and modification of the Community Clean-Clean-Up Pontoon Skimmer.
+In Phase 1, we are currently raising donations, sponsorships, and grants for the purchase and modification of the Community Clean-Clean-Up Pontoon Skimmer, which will play a vital role in our environmental cleaning efforts.
 Check out the vision for this phase and the plans for the other phases at the SD Clean Bay Project tab.

 We are also excited to announce that we will be launching our social media channels soon.
-Please follow along as we build our fleet, clean the bay, and expand our programs.
+Please follow along as we build our fleet, engage in sustainable cleaning, clean the bay, and expand our programs.
 Check out the Get Involved tab to join our community of boaters and conservationists.

 Thanks to our Launch Sponsors, SD Yacht Broker and Fuel CATCH.
 Both corporate sponsors share our passion for the San Diego Bay, the boating community, and our conservation goals for the SD Clean Bay Project.